Partnering with Industry

 Costs and Eligibility

 KTP is available to a wide range of businesses and organisations.
 From manufacturing to design, sustainability to marketing, we can work with companies in most sectors including microbusinesses to large enterprises.
+Just a few examples of companies we have previously worked with include, iKoustic, Add Latent, and Wearertech.
 Here at Salford, we are always keen to talk to new organisations with new ideas and novel approaches.

 Management Knowledge Transfer Partnerships